Precision Breast Enlargement using Quality Breast Implants for Breast Augmentation Surgery

 Endoscopic instruments, or operating telescopic instruments are used to help create a channel and implant pocket where the breast implant will be inserted into.

 It’s important to consider that this approach can involve a higher degree of complication compared to the inframammary or periareolar approach.
 There is a chance the implants will sit too high, or appear asymmetric.
 Sensation down the upper arm can be affected, and if revision surgery is required, it will usually involve an incision in the chest wall.
-Dr Geoff Barnett and Dr Tom Robbins are our team’s leading Trans-Axillary Breast Augmentation Surgeons.
+Dr Geoff Barnett is our team’s leading Trans-Axillary Breast Augmentation Surgeon.

 Breast Augmentation: Combined or Additional Procedures